NicolaBagala/portfolio/tomb_raider_survey/README.md

   <tr>
     <td align="justify">
       <h3>♀️ <b>What do the ladies think?</b></h3>
-      <p>Despite persistent claims that female players didn’t like very much the older Classic and LAU series because of the way Lara looked in them, the sample shows that <b>they like them much more than they like the Survivor series</b>.</p>
+      <p>Despite persistent claims that female players didn’t like very much the older Classic and LAU series because of the way Lara looked in them, the sample shows that <b>they like them much more than they like the <i>Survivor</i> series</b>.</p>
       <p align="center">
         <img src="codefree/figures/figure_8.svg">
       </p>